By using our services, you agree to use our cookies.

 Build your own discount attraction pass and save on combined admission to two or more attractions.

-Enjoy guaranteed discounts on Fleet Science Center Tickets with IMAX Movie and your choice of other top attractions.
+Enjoy guaranteed discounts on Reuben H. Fleet Science Center with IMAX Movie tickets and your choice of other top attractions.

 Head to the ticketing counter and present your Pass for same-day admission plus one daytime IMAX film (subject to availability).